Phoenix-64/NEC2PHASEPAT/readme.md

 For the details behind the data look at [Theoretical_Details.md](Theoretical_Details.md)

 ## How to setup the NEC sim:
 It is important that the antenna be situated at the origin and that the main lobe point in the direction of the positive Z axis.
+Try to avoid cross polarization by aligning the radiation element to one of the axes, preferably the Y axis.
 The pattern should contain the Phi angles 0 and 90 for Theta from 0 to 180 in any step size not smaller than 1 degree.
 This can be done by RP cards, here with a step size of 1 degree:

     RP	0	181	3	1500	0	0	1	45